MilonLemon/Corda/README.md

 ![](https://github.com/MilonLemon/Corda/raw/master/materials/Library2.gif)

-If you go to http://localhost:10050/borrowedBooks while being a Library, you will see all the books yo have lended.
+If you go to http://localhost:10050/borrowedBooks while being a Library, you will see all the books you have lended.

 ***